kylecop/wxWidgets_HelloWorld/README.md

 9. c/c++, set additional include directories = $(wxwin)\include;$(wxwin)\include\msvc
 10. c/c++ -> precompiled headers -> set precompiled header = Not Using Precompiled Headers
 11. Linker -> additionallibrary directories = $(wxwin)\lib\vc_lib
+12. copy cMain and cApp from this repository to your source and header folders
-12. compile the project as x86 and run
+13. compile the project as x86 and run